-brutalities of their jailers."25 Prisons were often overlooked due to their hostile nature, "...not constructed in view of being converted into County Hospitals..." or even caring for the mentally ill they contained.
-The problem was that the wardens couldn't refuse the admittance of prisoners sane or not and even the, "Alms-Houses are not founded as receptacles for the Insane..." allowing for abusive tendencies towards the insane inflicting upon them a never to be resolved emotional trauma.
-26 Dix's intentions were clear: she wished to be an "...advocate of helpless, forgotten, insane and idiotic..." within "Prisons, and more wretched Alms-Houses..." because of how "revolting" they were in appearance27 One crucial factor that caused Dix a great deal of grief in her attempt to reform asylums was that she had, "...no political allies and didn't come from an influential family."
-28 being a women during the 19th century and trying to have political influence was a challenge.
-Dix wasn't even allowed to, "...address the Cambridge Court...
-Instead, she would have to compose a powerful written plea"29 Dix had vision of, "...the ample and beautiful grounds" and "quiet, home like wards" with the "tender care of those who would look after the insane..." but without congressional approval her intentions were implausible.30 Her only hope was to write a strong enough allegation that the men of the Massachusetts court system would be compelled to oblige:
+allowing for abusive tendencies towards the insane inflicting upon them a never to be resolved emotional trauma.
+Dix's intentions were clear: she wished to be an "...advocate of helpless, forgotten, insane and idiotic..." within "Prisons, and more wretched Alms-Houses..." because of how "revolting" they were in appearance One crucial factor in which caused Dix a great deal of grief in her attempt to reform asylums was that she had, "...no political allies and didn't come from an influential family." being a women during the 19th century and trying to have political influence was hard.
+Diz wasn't even allowed to, "...address the Cambridge Court...
+Instead, Dix would have to compose a powerful written plea" Without congressional approval Dix's vision of, "...the ample and beautiful grounds" and "quiet, home like wards" with the "tender care of those who would look after the insane..." was implausible.
+Her only hope was to write a strong enough allegation that the men of the Massachusetts court system would be compelled to oblige: